 Markiplier – approx. $1 million per month

 If you love cooking and have great recipes to share, then this niche might be great for you.
 Food/cooking is competitive but this niche is also so broad that you can choose from a lot of sub-niches to target a more specific group of people.
-You can create content around paleo, vegan, keto, Asian and more.
+You can create content around paleo, vegan, keto, Asian, and other cuisines.

 You could also increase your income if you set up a blog for your recipes for people who prefer written content.
-It only costs $2.75/ month using this host, the same company I used in my first two years in blogging.
+It only costs $2.75/ month using this host, the same company I used in my first two years as a blogger.

 Creators and their income: